kushagarwal11ag/rock-paper-scissor/README.md

-# Peronsal Project - Rock Paper Scissors game
+# Personal Project - Rock Paper Scissors game

 - This is a personal project undertaken to enhance and get hands-on practice with JavaScript.
 - This project is based on "Rock, Paper and Scissors" game wherein computer generates random choices and we have to counteract and win.